MichaelStott/tech-squawks/web/content/getting_started/aws/credentials.md

 ### Create Admin User

-1. Within the IAM menu, go to the users tab.
+1. Within the IAM menu, go to the users tab and press the "Add Users"

-2. Select the option to create a user.
-Under the options, select both "Programatic access" and "AWS Management Console access".
+2. Select both "Programatic access" and "AWS Management Console access" options.
 Enter an AWS console password and unselect "Require password reset"

 3. Under "Attach existing policies directly", check "Aministrator Access".

 4. Skip the tags section and click Create User

-5. After the user is generated, click "Download .csv" to download the access and secret key pair.
+5. After the user is generated, click "Download .csv" to download the access and secret key pair and a user-specific sign-in URL.
 {{% notice warning %}}
 Credentials are only available for download immediately after generation.
-Otherwise, the credentials will be lost forever.
+Afterwards, the credentials will be unrecoverable.
 {{% /notice %}}